-Notaries are data controllers and must comply with the obligations of a data controller under data protection legislation, particularly with regard to the collection and retention of sensitive personal data.
-Notaries must also comply with the obligation under data protection legislation to register with the Information Commissioner’s Office and to provide accurate information with regard to the nature of their notarial practice.
+Notaries are data controllers and must comply with the obligations of a data controller under the Data Protection Act 2018 (the Act), particularly with regard to the collection and retention of special categories of personal data and criminal records.
+Notaries must also comply with the obligation under the Act to register with the Information Commissioner’s Office and to provide accurate information with regard to the nature of their notarial practice.

-Notaries should be aware of the distinction between personal data and sensitive personal data.
-Sensitive personal data includes a person’s racial or ethnic origin, political opinions, religious beliefs or other beliefs of a similar nature, physical or mental health or condition, and the commission or alleged commission by him of any offence.
+Notaries should be aware of the distinction between personal data and special categories of personal data.
+The term “Special categories of personal data” includes a person’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health or condition, processing of genetic or biometric data, data concerning sex life or sexual orientation and the commission or alleged commission of any offence.

-The provision of notarial services may involve the processing of sensitive personal data as well as personal data by the inclusion of those data in a notarial act or as part of the notary’s file record.
+The provision of notarial services may involve the processing of special categories of personal data as well as personal data by the inclusion of those data in a notarial act or as part of the notary’s file record.

-Notaries must comply with the data protection principles and generally with data protection legislation.
+Notaries must comply with the data protection principles and generally with the Act.